Raleigh Kitchen Refresh: A Surface-Level Transformation

 When to call a licensed professional

-Finish-level kitchen updates do not require moving walls, relocating plumbing supply or drain lines, or adding electrical circuits — but if your project scope grows to include any of those, you will need properly licensed contractors.
-A licensed plumber should handle any supply or drain relocation.
-A licensed electrician should handle panel work, new circuits, or GFCI upgrades.
-Layout changes that affect load-bearing walls require structural assessment by a licensed professional.
+Finish-level kitchen updates do not require moving walls, relocating water or drain pipes, or adding new electrical wiring — but if your project grows to include any of those, you will need properly licensed contractors.
+A licensed plumber should handle any water or drain pipe relocation.
+A licensed electrician should handle work at the breaker box, new wiring, or GFCI (shock-protection) outlet upgrades.
+Layout changes that affect load-bearing walls (walls that help hold up the house) require review by a licensed professional.
 Projects at or above $40,000 may require a properly licensed general contractor or another compliant project structure.

 Photos